Why Are Wax and Chlorophyll Removed From CBD Products?

 Please be aware of companies who use butane.
 This is a substance that is considered toxic.
 Also, check the label to make sure hexane wasn’t used.
 Hexane is a synthetic solvent.
 Therefore, it may alter the overall potency of your CBD products.

 At Joy Organics, we make sure that plant matters like wax and chlorophyll are removed.
 We also isolate the THC so this cannabinoid doesn’t make it into our formula.
-In the end, you have full spectrum hemp oil chock full of phytocannabinoids without the flavor of chlorophyll, the consistency of plant wax or psychoactive elements of THC.
+In fact, lab test have found no detectable levels of THC in our products.
+In the end, you have broad spectrum hemp oil chock full of phytocannabinoids without the flavor of chlorophyll, the consistency of plant wax, or psychoactive elements of THC.